SehajDxstiny/personal-website/src/pages/posts/meaning-of-life.md

 12. Pursue bold and crazy ideas but with good explanations backing them and insights into what things can happen (unlike [galactic](https://en.wikipedia.org/wiki/Asgardia)  [micronations](https://en.wikipedia.org/wiki/Nation_of_Celestial_Space)).

-	> “Build technology, and don’t lie AND Don’t fake it till you make it, be honest and hope you make it.” – geohot
+	> “Build technology and don’t lie, AND don’t fake it till you make it, be honest and hope you make it.” – geohot

 13. Our biggest and the hardest goal currently, is to be in the room with the smartest people on the planet.
 We are building [wayfarers](https://wayfarers.space/).

 14. Where do you want to be when AGI comes?
 Be prepared to welcome it with open arms.
 Work to allow it to do wonders for us.
 Build infrastructure for that.

-15. Dear activists [wont](https://rameznaam.com/2019/04/02/the-third-phase-of-clean-energy-will-be-the-most-disruptive-yet/#:~:text=Building%20new%20solar%2C%20wind%2C%20and,That%20will%20change%20everything.) save me, capitalism will.
+15. Dear activists [won't](https://rameznaam.com/2019/04/02/the-third-phase-of-clean-energy-will-be-the-most-disruptive-yet/#:~:text=Building%20new%20solar%2C%20wind%2C%20and,That%20will%20change%20everything.) save me, capitalism will.
 Capitalism and free markets preserves the values of error correction.

     > "Find someone with money who needs a problem solved and solve it, repeat" - Casey Handmer